AngelaBi/GenPhysLaboratory/_sources/ExperimentsGenPhysII/Eps0.md

 width: 100%
 name: E1Fig_00
 ---
-Top) Example of the entire setup.
+Top) Example of the entire setup (note: actual setups will have telescope/scale on separate table further away).
 Bottom) Front view of capacitor apparatus; protective box.
 ```